-The classes you have taken, the projects you have organized, the ideas you have developed and the seminars you have attended can give you more than simply a sense of accomplishment and satisfaction.
-Your prior study and life experiences can translate into credits toward your Hood College degree.
+The classes students have taken, the projects they have organized, the ideas they have developed and the seminars they have attended can provided them with more than simply a sense of accomplishment and satisfaction.
+Applicants prior study and life experiences can translate into credits toward a Hood College degree.

 Hood College will accept up to 62 credits from an accredited community college and up to 94 credits from a four-year college or university.
 Students must complete their last 30 credits at Hood College.

-A transfer counselor will review your transcripts, giving you a tentative credit evaluation before you apply.
+A transfer counselor will review transcripts, giving inquiring students a tentative credit evaluation before they apply.
 An official evaluation by the Hood College registrar will be completed upon acceptance as a degree seeking candidate.